Derek Aslett: Professional career

-Aslett lost his place in the Kent side to Neil Taylor in 1985, although he still played in 13 first-class matches during the season and 17 in the next.
+Aslett lost his place in the Kent team to Neil Taylor in 1985, although he still played in 13 first-class matches during the season and 17 in the next.
 His batting average fell and, with Kent needing to reduce their playing staff due to financial pressures, he was released by the county at the end of the 1987 season, despite playing in 25 first-class matches and scoring 969 runs during the year.
 His inconsistent form compared to that of Simon Hinks, meant captain Chris Cowdrey felt it had to be Aslett who was released, a decision Cowdrey regards as his "one big disappointment" as captain.
 Aged 29, Aslett chose to retire from the county game; team-mate Chris Penn, whom Aslett regularly travelled to games with, considers that he was "increasingly weighed down by technical thoughts" and that this was a factor in his retirement.

 Primarily a batsman, Aslett made over 200 senior appearances for Kent.
 He scored 6,128 runs in his 119 first-class matches and 2,161 in 95 one-day games.
 The History of Kent Cricket described him as an "unorthodox right-hander, particularly strong on the offside and reliant on variations of the square cut", a description Aslett has rejected as being too negative an appraisal of his abilities.
 He took 17 first-class wickets with his occasional leg spin deliveries, seven of them during his second season in 1982.
-He was on the losing side in two one-day finals, the 1983 and 1984 NatWest Trophy finals.
+He was on the losing team in two one-day finals, the 1983 and 1984 NatWest Trophy finals.

 Retirement

-Following his retirement, Aslett continued to build his antiques business in Dover where his family had been involved in the furnishing trade since the late 1800's.
+Following his retirement, Aslett continued to build his antiques business in Dover where his family had been involved in the furnishing trade since the late 1800s.
 He emigrated to Perth in Western Australia in 1988.
 He had played Western Australian Grade Cricket during his career, and Aslett continued to be involved in the game.
 He was credited as a mentor by Luke Pomersbach, a Western Australian player who made one appearance for the Australia national cricket team in 2007.

 Aslett set up an antiques business in Perth, Aslett Antiques and Mid Century in 1993.
 His son, Liam, who was born in Perth, played club cricket in England between 2004 and 2008 and made one appearance for Nottinghamshire Second XI in 2006.